rafael-c-portifolio/MAC0321-Laboratory-of-Object-Oriented-Programming/README.md

 API Integration: Understanding and working with the Spotify API was challenging but rewarding.
 We had to carefully manage API requests, handle authentication tokens, and ensure data was correctly fetched and processed.

-User Data Processing: Designing the recommendation algorithm to analyze user tastes and provide relevant song suggestions required careful consideration of Spotify’s audio features and a deep understanding of data structures in JavaScript.
+User Data Processing: Designing the recommendation algorithm to analyze user tastes and provide relevant song suggestions required careful consideration of Spotify’s audio features and a deep understanding of data structures in Java.

 Collaborative Development: Working as a group to develop an application that integrated frontend and backend functionality using JavaScript, HTML, and CSS helped reinforce collaborative coding and version control practices.